XTRABYTES/XCITE.OLD/README.md

 --------
 ### Dependencies
 Dependencies are a set of resource files (modules, libraries) used in the creation of the application.
-Pre-existing dependencies can be used or they can be compiled, from source, with the correct compiler.<br>
+Pre-compiled dependencies can be used or they can be compiled, from source, with the correct compiler.<br>
 Libraries or modules can include configuration data, documentation, message templates, subroutines, classes, values or type specifications.

 #### Required dependencies for the desktop platform (Windows, macOS, Linux):